-When you configure a CPM server, its time zone is set (see section 2.3).
-All time values which are shown in CPM’s management application are in the time zone of the CPM server.
+When you configure an N2WS server, its time zone is set (see section 2.3).
+In the N2WS management application, all time values are in the time zone of the N2WS server.

-Important: Even when you are backing up instances that are in different time zones, the scheduled backup time is always according to the CPM server’s local time.
+Important: Even when you are backing up instances that are in different time zones, the scheduled backup time is always according to the N2WS server’s local time.

-In CPM’s database, times are saved in UTC time zone (Greenwich).
-So, if, at a later stage, you start a new CPM server instance, configure it to a different time zone, and use the same CPM data volume as before, it will still perform backup at the same times as before.
+In N2WS’ database, times are saved in UTC time zone (Greenwich).
+So, if, at a later stage, you start a new N2WS server instance, configure it to a different time zone, and use the same CPM data volume as before, it will still perform backup at the same times as before.

-After defining a schedule, you can set specific times when the schedule should not start a backup.
-For example, you want backup to run every hour, but not on Tuesdays between 01:00 PM and 3:00 PM.
+After defining a schedule, you can set specific times when the schedule should not start a backup or generate a Scheduled Report.
+For example, you want a backup or report to run every hour, but not on Tuesdays between 01:00 PM and 3:00 PM.
 You can define that on Tuesdays, between these hours, the schedule is disabled.

 You can define a disabled time where the finish time is earlier than the start time.
 The meaning of disabling the schedule on Monday between 17:00 and 8:00 is that it will be disabled every Monday at 17:00 until the next day at 8:00.
 The meaning of disabling the schedule for All days between 18:00 and 6:00 will be that every day the schedule will be disabled after 18:00 until 6:00.

-- It is possible to define a schedule that will never start backups.
+It is possible to define a schedule that will never start backups or generate a report.